The Hidden Role of Anisotropies in Shaping Structure Formation in Cosmological N-Body Simulations: Results in simulations

 \subsection{Large box simulation}

-Figure~\ref{adpd_heatmap_large_box} presents the ADPD for a slice of thickness $\Delta z=10$ Mpc/$h$ at different redshifts for the large box cosmological $N$-body simulation and Fig.\ref{point_large_box} shows the point distribution in these same slices.
-As mentioned above the ICs are constructed by imposing a correlated, isotropic displacement field, consistent with a $\Lambda$CDM power spectrum, in a perfect cubic lattice of particles.
-At high redshift (e.g., $z_{\mathrm{IC}} =49$), the amplitude of density fluctuations is small, and consequently, the typical particle displacement remains smaller than the lattice spacing $a$.
-As a result, the particle distribution retains the imprint of the original grid, and the ADPD becomes dominated by the directional symmetries of the lattice.
+{ Fig.~\ref{adpd_heatmap_large_box_IC} displays the ADPD heatmap for the initial particle configuration at redshift $z_{\mathrm{IC}} = 49$ measured in a slice of thickness $\Delta z = 10$~Mpc$/h$.
+Similar to the case of the small-box simulation (see Fig.~\ref{adpd_heatmap_small_box_IC}), the ADPD heatmap of the ICs exhibits patterns that directly reflect the intrinsic anisotropy of the underlying cubic lattice, characterized by preferred directions along the Cartesian axes and diagonals.
+Since the initial displacements are small, their contribution to the ADPD is negligible at this stage, and the anisotropic lattice signature remains dominant. }

-Specifically, the ADPD heatmap at $z=49$ exhibits prominent vertical striping in angle $\theta$, with strong, repeating peaks at $\theta = 0^\circ$, $90^\circ$, $180^\circ$, and $270^\circ$, along with secondary features at $45^\circ$ intervals (see the upper left panel of Fig.\ref{adpd_heatmap_SL}).
-These patterns directly reflect the inherent anisotropy of the cubic lattice, which features preferred directions aligned with the Cartesian axes and diagonals.
-Because the displacements are small, their contribution to the ADPD is negligible at this stage, the anisotropic lattice signature dominates.
+{ The redshift evolution of the ADPD measured in a slice of thickness $\Delta z = 10$~Mpc$/h$ is shown in Fig.~\ref{adpd_heatmap_large_box} whereas the corresponding point distributions in these slices are shown in Fig.~\ref{point_large_box}.
+The redshift slices in the range $49 < z < 10$ (first row of Fig.~\ref{adpd_heatmap_large_box}) allow us to track the progressive washing out of the initial lattice structure.
+This temporal evolution is clearly visible in the ADPD heatmaps of the large-box simulation, whereas for the small-box case this was not shown (see Fig.~\ref{adpd_heatmap_small_box}). }

-In contrast, at $z \approx 7$ the average particle displacement becomes comparable to the lattice spacing, effectively scrambling the initial grid configuration.
-The sharp lattice-induced striping observed in the ICs is largely washed out, indicating that the pairwise angular distribution is no longer governed by the pre-initial condition.
+At $z \approx 7$ the average particle displacement becomes comparable to the lattice spacing, effectively scrambling the initial grid configuration.
+The sharp lattice-induced striping observed in the ICs is largely washed out, indicating that the pairwise angular distribution is no longer governed by the pre-ICs.
 Instead, the ADPD begins to reflect the geometry of the displacement field, including nascent features such as filaments and walls.